lucia-auth/lucia/pages/sessions/cookies/nextjs.md

 }
 ```

-Since we can't extend set cookies in server components due to a limitation with Next.js, we recommend continuously extending the cookie expiration inside middleware.
+Since we can't extend set cookies insides server components due to a limitation with React, we recommend continuously extending the cookie expiration inside middleware.

 ```ts
 // middleware.ts